EricGilerson/rindle/readme.md

 ```

 The project targets C++20, fetches `nlohmann_json`, and optionally brings in
-Catch2 and pybind11 for tests and bindings.【F:CMakeLists.txt†L1-L102】 Use
+Catch2 and pybind11 for tests and bindings.
+Use
 `cmake --build build --target rindle_tests` followed by `ctest --test-dir build`
-to run the test suite when implemented.【F:CMakeLists.txt†L69-L87】
+to run the test suite when implemented.

 ## Python bindings

 Enable `RINDLE_BUILD_PYTHON` to build the `rindle` Python module.
 The bindings
 expose tensor views as NumPy arrays while reusing the same configuration and
-loading APIs as C++.【F:src/python/bindings.cpp†L19-L214】 The generated extension
+loading APIs as C++.
+The generated extension
 module is placed in the build tree (e.g., `build/src/python/rindle.*`).

 ## Distributing on PyPI or installing via pip

 The repository ships a `pyproject.toml` configured with
 [`scikit-build-core`](https://scikit-build-core.readthedocs.io/) so the C++
-extension can be packaged like a standard Python project.【F:pyproject.toml†L1-L40】
+extension can be packaged like a standard Python project.
 The Python package re-exports the compiled module, exposes a version sourced
 from package metadata, and keeps the import path as `import rindle` for existing
-scripts.【F:python/rindle/__init__.py†L1-L23】
+scripts.

 ### Install into a local Python environment